Comic Barcelona

-Barcelona International Comic Fair is an annual fair and convention of authors, publishers and comic readers, managed by FICOMIC.
+Comic Barcelona is an annual fair and convention of authors, publishers and comic readers, managed by FICOMIC.

 It takes place in the city of Barcelona since 1981, and is an event of reference on the Spanish comic market.

 Prizes

 The Prizes are awarded to the best works published on the year preceding the Convention.
-An exception is the Gran Premi del Saló (Grand Prize of the Barcelona International Comics Convention), which is awarded to an author based on his entire career.
+An exception is the Gran Premi del Saló (Grand Prize of Comic Barcelona), which is awarded to an author based on his entire career.